-Prime Minister Abhisit Vejjajiva was born on August 3, 1964 in New Castle, United Kingdom (UK).
-He is married to Assistant Professor Pimpen Sakuntabhai Vejjajiva.
-They have two children, Ms. Prang Vejjajiva and Mr. Pannasit Vejjajiva.
+Prime Minister Abhisit Vejjajiva was born on August 3, 1964, in Newcastle, United Kingdom.
+He is married to Pimpen Sakuntabhai Vejjajiva, an Assistant Professor at Chulalongkorn University.
+They have two children, Prang Vejjajiva and Pannasit Vejjajiva.

 Prime Minister Vejjajiva studied at the Chulalongkorn Demonstration School in Thailand and completed his secondary education at Eton College, UK.
 He received a BA with first class honors in Philosophy, Politics, and Economics from Oxford University.
 He also earned an MPhil in Economics from Oxford.
 He was awarded an Honorary Doctorate of Law by Ramkhamhaeng University.

-Before 1992 Vejjajiva was a special lecturer in Economics at Oxford University, and also taught at the Chulachomklao Royal Military Academy in Thailand, where he ranked second lieutenant.
+Before 1992, Vejjajiva was a Special Lecturer in Economics at Oxford University and also taught at the Chulachomklao Royal Military Academy in Thailand, where he had the rank of second lieutenant.

-After 1992 he was a lecturer in the Faculty of Economics at Thammasart University.
-He became a Member of Parliament in the Democrat Party.
-He was elected a Member of Parliament in 1992 to Bangkok District 6, in 1995 to Bangkok District 5, in 2001 to the Democrat Party List, in 2005 until February 2006 to the Democrat Party List, and in 2007 to Democrat Party List, Zone 6.
+After 1992, he was a Lecturer in the Faculty of Economics at Thammasart University.
+He was elected a Member of Parliament in the Democrat Party in 1992 for Bangkok District 6; in 1995, for Bangkok District 5; in 2001, for the Democrat Party List; from 2005 until February 2006, for the Democrat Party List; and in 2007, for the Democrat Party List, Zone 6.

-Vejjajiva has been awarded the Knight Grand Cordon (Special Class) of the Most Exalted Order of the White Elephant (1999) and the Knight Grand Cordon of the Most Noble order of the Crown of Thailand (1998).
+Vejjajiva was awarded the Knight Grand Cordon (Special Class) of the Most Exalted Order of the White Elephant in 1999 and the Knight Grand Cordon of the Most Noble order of the Crown of Thailand in 1998.

-He was named one of 100 Global Leaders for Tomorrow by the World Economic Forum (1992), one of six up-and-coming leaders for Asia by Time Magazine (1997), and one of 20 Leaders for the Millennium Politics and Power by Asiaweek magazine (1999).
+He was named one of 100 Global Leaders for Tomorrow by the World Economic Forum in 1992, one of six up-and-coming leaders for Asia by Time Magazine in 1997, and one of 20 Leaders for the Millennium Politics and Power by Asiaweek magazine in 1999.